HigherOrderCO/Bend/README.md

 ```
 This will output the compiled file to stdout.

-There are optional toggleable passes through the CLI.
-[Click here](docs/toggleable-passes.md) to learn about them.
+There are compiler options through the CLI.
+[Click here](docs/compiler-options.md) to learn about them.

 ## Syntax